bk7312/bk-jekyll-blog/_posts/2015-10-4-Setting-up-this-blog.md

 Oh yeah, the password saving thing.
 And that it takes a while for the changes to take effect, which isn't really a problem to be honest.

 Okay, more problems.
 I can't seem to make a second commit and push.
 First part of adding a new post, committing and pushing works.
 When I tried to edit, commit and push, it failed.
 Git says that everything is up to date but it isn't getting updated and I don't know why.
 Also, it's getting annoying typing my credentials every single time I push as the credential cache isn't working.

+### Aftermath 2

+I think I'm starting to get the hang of this.
+Let's see, after I edit them, I have to add them first before I commit, then I can push.
+If I didn't add them, it'll say 'Changed but not updated', then after adding, it'll say 'Changes to be committed'.
+Only then can I push.
+Same for removing posts I guess.
+Now the next step is figuring out the password cache thing and whether git push is done through https or not.
+If not, then I have to figure something out.